The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 IP COMPLETION DAY: 11pm (GMT) on 31 December 2020 marked the end of the Brexit transition / implementation period entered into following the UK’s withdrawal from the EU.
 At this point in time, key transitional arrangements came to an end and significant changes began to take effect across the UK’s VAT and customs regime.
 This document contains guidance on subjects potentially impacted by these changes.
 Before continuing your research, see the Brexit — overview guidance note.

-Finance Bill 2016 will introduce a special measures regime that is intended to tackle a small number of large businesses that are either persistently engaged in aggressive tax planning or refuse to engage with HMRC in an open and collaborative manner.
+Finance Act 2016 introduced a special measures regime that is intended to tackle a small number of large businesses that are either persistently engaged in aggressive tax planning or refuse to engage with HMRC in an open and collaborative manner.
 HMRC has introduced special measures to deal with businesses with a history of uncooperative behaviour which causes a significant risk of loss of revenue to the Exchequer.
 The measure came into effect from the date of Royal Assent to Finance Bill 2016.

 HMRC has published guidance on the scope of these special measures and it can be accessed via the following link: Special Measures Guidance.
 A summary of the announcements made have been provided below.